kamilkn/word-of-wisdom-pow/README.md

-# Word of Wisdom Service with Proof Of Work DDOS Protection
+# Word of Wisdom Service with PoW DDOS Protection

 ## Task

-**Design and implement a “Word of Wisdom” tcp server**

 - TCP server should be protected from DDOS attacks with the Proof of Work, the challenge-response protocol should be used.
 - The choice of the POW algorithm should be explained